wso2/docs-mi/en/docs/reference/connectors/amazondynamodb-connector/amazondynamodb-connector-example.md

 All seven operations are exposed via an API.
 The API with the context `/resources` has seven resources.

-* `/addtable` : Creates a new table in the Amazon DynamoDB with the specified table name to store employee details.
+* `/addtable` : Create a new table in the Amazon DynamoDB with the specified table name to store employee details.
 * `/insertdetails` : Insert employee data (items) and store in the specified table.
-* `/updatetable` : Update specified table (provisioned throughput settings, global secondary indexes, or DynamoDB Streams settings for a specified table).
+* `/updatetable` : Update the specified table (provisioned throughput settings, global secondary indexes, or DynamoDB Streams settings for a specified table).
 * `/listdetails` : Retrieve information about the added employee details (items).
 * `/deletedetails` : Remove added employee details from the specified table (items).
 * `/listtable` : Retrieve information about the created tables.